mariela12345/nlp_papersdetection/README.md

 4.2.
 DistilBERT was trained with the labeled dataset achieving 97% acc, pre , f1, recall, (better performance), the already trained model uploaded in repo : ...zip <br/>
 4.3 Unzip the trained model (run function) and run an inference to test the classification performance from a set of samples : run function <br/>
 4.4.
 Test model performance using the metrics and plots: run function ... , run function ...<br/>
+## Solution components
+- Component 1:
+- Component 2:

 # Task3
+## Instructions and guidelines
 1. Report of the used approaches in task2 classification : a matching ..... <br/>
 3. For getting the related topics after classification task : run function <br/>
 4. For getting the plots of related topics : run function <br/>
+## Solution components
+- Components:

+# Q & A
+1. Which NLP tecniques for filtering papers were used?

+3. Why is more effective than keywords-based filtering? (pros)
+4. What are the resultant dataset statistics for task1 and task2